The Basics of Workers CompensationSeptember 27, 2018

 An injury may be a physical or mental injury or an occupational disease.
 This includes both new injuries/diseases as well as aggravations of pre-existing conditions.
 For example, an employee who has a pre-existing back problem that suffers a twisting injury at work that aggravates their back problem is covered by Workers Compensation.
 Under the Workers Compensation Act, an employee is considered fully covered once they return to a pre-injury “baseline”.

-Psychological injuries are more rare, but are also compensable under the Act.
+Psychological injuries are rarer, but are also compensable under the Act.
 These include both mental/mental injuries and psychological overlay.
 Mental/Mental Injuries occur when a mental stressor results in a psychological disability.
 Essentially, there is a mental stressor and a mental manifestation injury.
 Pennsylvania does require a high amount of evidence from the employee to show an abnormal working condition.
 This means there is a very high burden of proof on the employee in a Mental/Mental Injuries claim.

 Psychological Overlays are the more common of the two, though they are also rarer compared to other types of compensable injuries.
 A Psychological Overlay is when a physical stressor results in a psychological disability.
 For example, a construction worker whose leg was crushed by equipment while on the job develops PTSD from the accident and cannot work around certain types of equipment.
 Although their leg has fully healed, they have not returned to “baseline” as the Psychological Injury remains and prevents them from using or working around that equipment.